Last Updated on 8 December 2021 by Alastair Digby

 What is Shodan?

-However, Shodan crawls the internet for all internet connected devices - such as laptops, servers, printers, or any device with an IP address.
-This can prove immensely useful in uncovering poorly configured devices which may expose sensitive data.
+However, Shodan crawls the internet for all internet-connected devices – such as laptops, servers, printers, or any device with an IP address.
+This can prove immensely useful in uncovering poorly configured devices that may expose sensitive data.

 What can I expect to see?